Why Everyone’s Talking About QEP Resources, Inc. (QEP) Today

 Today’s big question for investors is, “what’s going on with QEP Resources, Inc. (NYSE:QEP) stock?
-Its price is nose-diving -0.06 points, trading at $3.22 levels, and is down -1.68% from its previous close of $3.28.
-The shares seem to have an active trading volume day with a reported 1551265 contracts so far this session.
-QEP shares had a relatively better volume day versus average trading capacity of 6.33 million shares, but with a 0.24 billion float and a -4.65% run over a week, it’s definitely worth keeping an eye on.
+Its price is jumping 0.07 points, trading at $3.24 levels, and is up 2.21% from its previous close of $3.17.
+The shares seem to have an active trading volume day with a reported 838897 contracts so far this session.
+QEP shares had a relatively better volume day versus average trading capacity of 6.45 million shares, but with a 0.24 billion float and a 0.32% run over a week, it’s definitely worth keeping an eye on.
 The one year price forecast for QEP stock indicates that the average analyst price target is $6.6 per share.
-This means the stock has a potential increase of 104.97% from where the QEP share price has been trading recently.
+This means the stock has a potential increase of 103.7% from where the QEP share price has been trading recently.

-Technical chart claims that QEP Resources, Inc. (QEP) would settle between $3.39/share to $3.49/share level.
-However, if the stock price goes below the $3.2 mark, then the market for QEP Resources, Inc. becomes much weaker.
-If that happens, the stock price might even plunge as low as $3.11 for its downside target.
-The stock is currently in the red zone of MACD, with the indicator reading -0.09.
+Technical chart claims that QEP Resources, Inc. (QEP) would settle between $3.25/share to $3.34/share level.
+However, if the stock price goes below the $3.09 mark, then the market for QEP Resources, Inc. becomes much weaker.
+If that happens, the stock price might even plunge as low as $3.02 for its downside target.
+The stock is currently in the green zone of MACD, with the indicator reading 0.01.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at Stephens raised their recommendation on shares of QEP from Equal-Weight to Overweight in their opinion released on October 30.
 Piper Jaffray analysts bumped their rating on QEP Resources, Inc. (NYSE:QEP) stock from Neutral to Overweight in a separate flash note issued to investors on October 28.
 Analysts at Williams Capital Group released an upgrade from Hold to Buy for the stock, in a research note that dated back to October 24.